dinesh-scaletech/HSAnalytics/README.md

            })
    ```

-   If You Call back response is not required,
+   When Call back response is not needed,

    ```
    upAxis?.postEvent(eventId = "1")